KaladinX/github-glossary-hover/README.md

 - Shows definitions instantly on hover
 - Works on GitHub.com and GitHub documentation pages
 - Improves documentation reading experience
+- Default light mode display (note: currently does not auto-adjust to browser dark mode)

 ## Installation
 Currently in development.
 To test locally: